 To gain muscle and get bigger arms, it is best to combine diet and exercise.
 Targeted training via workouts can help you to build muscle (called muscle hypertrophy), and diet can help to promote muscle protein synthesis and reduce body fat so that the muscle you have isn’t hidden under a layer of fat.

 The Best Biceps Exercises

-In 2014, the American Council on Exercise (ACE) compiled a list of the best biceps exercises to help certified personal trainers develop programmes for their clients.
-They commissioned exercise scientists at the University of Wisconsin—LaCrosse and its Clinical Exercise Physiology programme to find out which movements are most effective.
+In 2014, the American Council on Exercise (ACE) compiled a list of the best biceps exercises to help certified personal trainers develop programs for their clients.
+They commissioned exercise scientists at the University of Wisconsin — LaCrosse and its Clinical Exercise Physiology program to find out which movements are most effective.

 According to ACE, these exercises (in order of effectiveness) are best for building your biceps:

-EZ curl (wide grip): perform a basic curl with this specialised bar, which has special angled grips to help you target the biceps (or triceps depending on the exercise performed) and reduce injury.
+EZ curl (wide grip): Perform a basic curl with this specialized bar, which has special angled grips to help you target the biceps (or triceps depending on the exercise performed) and reduce injury.

-To optimise muscular hypertrophy (muscle growth) and get bigger arms, the National Academy of Sports Medicine (NASM) recommends that you perform three to six sets of six to 12 reps per exercise.
-You should lift 75–85 percent of your one rep max or 1RM to help build muscle mass.
+To optimize muscular hypertrophy (muscle growth) and get bigger arms, The National Academy of Sports Medicine (NASM) recommends that you perform three to six sets of six to 12 reps per exercise.
+You should lift 75-85 percent of your one rep max or 1RM to help build muscle mass.
 A one rep max is the most weight you can lift during one repetition of an exercise.

 In terms of frequency, researchers have suggested that overall training volume matters more than how often you hit the gym.
 Training volume refers to the combined workload of your sets, reps and level of resistance.